Castlefield

 FAQs

-The money that we receive from the sale, as well as the money we were going to spend on the development, will now allow us the opportunity to invest in further homes in the Wycombe area.
+The money that we have received from the sale will now allow us the opportunity to invest in further homes in the Wycombe area.

 Redeveloping the Castlefield site was always going to be technically challenging.
 The new homes were to be built on a steep and sloping site, making the engineering solutions very expensive.
-With inflation rising so much, the scheme was too risky and too expensive to build, and needed much more subsidy from Red Kite, a not-for-profit community housing association, than was originally allowed for.
+With inflation rising so much, the scheme was too risky and expensive to build, and needed much more subsidy from Red Kite, a not-for-profit community housing association than was originally allowed for.

 The Castlefield site has always been a difficult site to work with due to the nature of the land.
-We have gone through several designs, including redesigns of the current approved scheme, to try our very best to deliver a project that is financially viable.
+We have gone through several designs including redesigns of the current approved scheme to try our very best to deliver a project that is financially viable.

-Gaining planning permission took a long time, and when we received this in 2021 we had to begin the process of procuring a contractor.
+Gaining planning permission took a long time, and when we received this in 2021, we had to begin the process of procuring a contractor.
 This was then impacted by the Covid-19 pandemic, which further delayed progress.

 Given these factors beyond our control and the current situation with the economy we are now in a position where construction costs have spiralled, and despite seeking help with funding through various grant opportunities the numbers still don’t stack up.